 Volatility will provide you with a basic understanding of a currency’s performance in the marketplace and its relative value against other currencies.
 Before making a large transaction that may involve an exchange of foreign currency, you would want to know the exchange rate and possibly be able to forecast its future price movements given past performance.

 Decide on a currency to measure and its competing benchmark, often called the base currency.
 For example, if you were planning a trip to Europe, you would want to know the EUR/USD exchange rate -- the price in U.S. dollars to purchase a single euro.
+You could also research, "What's the top currency in the world?" and measure that.
 To use a G10 basket of currencies, a good indicator would be the PowerShares DB G10 Currency Harvest Fund (DBV:US) -- an exchange traded fund that reflects larger price movements of collective G10 currencies.
 You would then select a time frame for your calculation.

 Interpretation of Percentage Change

 The change in percentage figure resulting from the calculation will express the measurement of your currency’s volatility.
 When calculating currency volatility, it is important to solve for percentage change and not the actual price change.
 The reason is that not all currency pairs will be denominated in the same currency and may therefore throw off the entire calculation, yielding price changes that do not paint an accurate picture of the currency’s volatility.